HMUNACHI/halo/README.md

 ```

 # HOW TO HELP
 The code for quantizing and clustering the weights of the model is actively being tested and modified.
 On completion, the model will be scaled and pre-trained on massive dataset, as well as thouroughly tested.
 Afterwards, it will miniaturized and converted to a TFLite version.
 A CLI would be developed and the whole package deployed to PyPI.
 Contribution to any of these will be highly beneficial.
+Please send the author an email.

 # END GOAL
 ML practitioners will simply install the library with "pip install halo", adapt to their dataset in a script with "halo.tuner.tune()", then generate samples with "halo.generate()".
 They can also use via command line with "halo path_to_dataset path_to_output".

 # SPONSORSHIP
 This authour works full-time and the cost of massively training halo would be expensive.
 Funds recieved will be reserved for computing expenses.
 Excess funds would get the author onboard full-time.
 Even more funding would get more hands on deck.

-# REFERENCES
-1. Wu X, Zhang T, Zang L, et al. “Mask and infill”: Applying masked language model to sentiment transfer.
-ArXiv: 1908.08039. https://arxiv.org/abs/1908.08039